 |Age-related eye changes cause visual disturbances such as spots & floaters.||If eye floaters appear suddenly, see your eye doctor immediately (this might be a retinal detachment).|

 |70s & 80s||Most people in this age group already have or will develop cataracts.||Cataract surgery is the only option for correcting cataracts.|

 |Color vision declines, and visual fields begin to narrow.||Ask your eye doctor about eyewear or lenses for increasing contrast vision.
 Use extra caution while driving.|

 Be sure to discuss with your eye doctor all concerns you have about your eyes and vision.
-Tell him or her about any history of eye problems in your family, as well as any other health problems you may have.
+Discuss any history of eye problems in your family, as well as any other health problems you may have.

-Your eye doctor should know what medications you take (including non-prescription vitamins, herbs and supplements).
+Your should know what medications you take (including non-prescription drugs, vitamins, herbs and supplements).
 This will help with appropriate recommendations to keep your eyes healthy and functioning at their optimum level throughout your lifetime.

 WHEN WAS YOUR LAST EYE EXAM?
 Find an eye doctor near you.